amirholakoo/TouchPumpV1/README.md

 3. Code:

     You'll need to program your ESP8266.
 You can do this using the Arduino IDE.
+Use the provided Arduino sketch.
+Adjust the time durations as needed.
+The `fewSeconds` and `fewMinutes` variables represent the short and long durations for the pump to run, respectively.

-    `ESP8266_Pump_TouchV1.ino`
+    `ESP8266_Pump_Touch*.ino`

     This code will read the state of the touch sensor.
 If the touch sensor is touched (i.e., the sensor state is `HIGH`), the relay (and thus the pump) will be turned on.
 If the touch sensor is not being touched (i.e., the sensor state is `LOW`), the relay will be turned off.